satmandu/Octocop/README.md

 It's specifically designed for pull requests, and will report results only on the diff against the PR base.

+If you're using something like CodeClimate, and don't like that existing external tools don't run against PRs that don't target your repo default branch, this is for you.

 &nbsp;
 ## Inputs